andrewmh20/Arduino-Wireless-Power-Meter/README.md

 This code is licensed under Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported.
 This code and modifications must be attributed to "Andrew Merczynski-Hait".
 Please see the attached license file.

-With the understanding that the license limits certain activities on the part of the licensee and that without express permission from Andrew Merczynski-Hait the terms of the license may not be violated:
+With the understanding that the license limts certain activities on the part of the licensee and that without express permission from Andrew Merczynski-Hait the terms of the license may not be violated:

 1) If one wishes to modify the software without sharing it open-source, then I must grant explicit permission to do so, and **I may be very likely to do so, especially if I am aware of the modifications.**
 2) The full license text must be included in any distributions or modifications of this code.